meuniv/yamldoc/docs/usage.rst

 Basic usage and configuration file
 ++++++++++++++++++++++++++++++++++

-run the python script in a directory where the :code:`config.yaml` file described below is located.
+The process is simply to run the python script (see :ref:`download-label`) in a directory where the :code:`config.yaml` file described below is located.
+A *question* file must also be findable (see :code:`yamlfile` below).

 Configuration file
 ------------------

-All information is provided in the :code:`config.yaml` input file.
+All the necessary configuration information is provided in the :code:`config.yaml` input file.
 The file reads as:

 .. code-block:: yaml